Equivariant hyperbolization of $3$-manifolds via homology cobordisms: Technical background

-is surjective.
-But 3-manifold groups are Hopfian~\cite{aschenbrenner-friedl-wilton:book}, which means that in fact this composition is an isomorphism.
-It follows that $f_*$ is injective, so it is an isomorphism.
-We write $\pi$ for $\pi_1(M) \cong \pi_1(N)$.

-Now computing the fundamental group of $M \times I = P \cup_N Q$ by van Kampen's theorem yields a pushout diagram:
+Computing the fundamental group of $M \times I = P \cup_N Q$ by van Kampen's theorem yields a pushout diagram:

 Since $f_*$ is an isomorphism, $i_P$ and $i_Q$ are injective, and $j_P$ and $j_Q$ are surjective.
-A standard result about pushouts says that in fact $j_P$ and $j_Q$ are injective, so all of these maps are isomorphisms.
+A standard result about pushouts~\cite[Theorem IV.2.6]{lyndon-schupp} says that in fact $j_P$ and $j_Q$ are injective, so all of these maps are isomorphisms.
+In particular, \lemref{homotopy} implies that $f$ is a homotopy equivalence.
+Denote the fundamental group of all of these manifolds by $\pi$.

-One can make a similar argument in homology, with arbitrary twisted coefficients, with the Mayer-Vietoris sequence replacing the van Kampen pushout diagram.
-In particular, the inclusions of $M$ and $N$ into $P$ and $Q$ induce isomorphisms on homology with coefficients in $\bz[\pi]$, so by Whitehead's theorem, those maps are homotopy equivalences.
-In particular, $P$ is an h-cobordism.
-Now a theorem of Kwasik-Schultz \cite{kwasik-schultz:torsion} implies that the Whitehead torsions of $(P,N)$ and $(P,M)$ both vanish.
-(Their theorem was proved under the hypothesis that both $M$ and $N$ are geometric, which is now a consequence of the geometrization theorem.)
-In particular, $M$ and $N$ are simple homotopy equivalent.
-By a theorem of Turaev (see~\cite{turaev:geometric,turaev:classification} as well as \cite[Theorem 1.1]{kwasik-schultz:torsion}) $M$ and $N$ are homeomorphic. \end{proof}
+Now we claim that $i_P$ and $i_Q$ are homotopy equivalences, or equivalently, induce isomorphisms on homology with coefficients in $\bz[\pi]$.
+Poincar\'e duality, as in \lemref{homotopy}, implies that the inclusions of $M$ into $P$ and $Q$ are homotopy equivalences, and so both manifolds are h-cobordisms.
+To see this, we use the Mayer-Vietoris sequence, a portion of which is drawn in the following diagram; the twisted coefficients in $\bz[\pi]$ are understood.

+Since $j_Q \circ i_Q \simeq f$, we see that $i_Q$ is injective, and $j_Q$ is surjective, so the Mayer-Vietoris sequence splits into a sum of short exact sequences.
+An easy diagram chase shows that $i_Q$, $i_P$, $j_Q$, and $j_P$ are all isomorphisms.
+In particular, $P$ (and all the other cobordisms) is an h-cobordism.
+A theorem of Kwasik-Schultz~\cite{kwasik-schultz:torsion} says that the Whitehead torsion of $P$ must vanish.
+In particular, all of the inclusion maps are simple homotopy equivalences, and so $f$ is a simple homotopy equivalence.
+Finally, Turaev proved~\cite{turaev:geometric} that this implies that $f$ is homotopic to a homeomorphism.\end{proof}

-We remark that if $M$ and $N$ are hyperbolic manifolds, then there is an alternate (and perhaps simpler) route to this conclusion, based on the Gromov-Thurston proof of Mostow's rigidity theorem~\cite{gromov:norm,haagerup-munkholm:simplices}.
+We remark that if $M$ and $N$ are hyperbolic manifolds, then there is an alternate (and perhaps simpler) route to this conclusion, based on the Gromov-Thurston proof of Mostow's rigidity theorem~\cite[Theorem 6.4]{thurston:notes2002} as well as~\cite{gromov:norm,haagerup-munkholm:simplices}.
 This proof implies directly that if there are degree one maps from $M$ to $N$ and from $N$ to $M$, then $M$ and $N$ are homeomorphic.
+Such maps are constructed in the first paragraph of the proof above; in this setting one doesn't have to establish that the maps are homotopy equivalences. \begin{remark*} As the proof of \thmref{antisymm} indicates, the study of invertible cobordisms has a large overlap with the study of degree one maps.
+For instance, one says that $M$ dominates $N$ if there is a map of non-zero degree from $M$ to $N$.
+A recent result of Liu~\cite{liu:domination} says that a given closed $3$-manifold dominates only finitely many other $3$-manifolds.
+It follows {\em a fortiori} that the same result holds for the ordering coming from invertible cobordism. \end{remark*}

 Finally, we establish the following general property of maps induced on the fundamental group of invertible cobordisms that was used in Corollaries \ref{C:hyperextend} and \ref{C:acyclic}.

 \begin{proposition} Let $P$ be an invertible cobordism from $M$ to $N$, with inverse cobordism $Q$.
 Then the image of the map $i_P$ induced by the inclusion of $N$ into $P$ normally generates $\pi_1(P)$, and likewise the image of $i_Q$ normally generates $\pi_1(Q)$. \end{proposition}